Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Introduction

 The procedure of Ref.~\cite{conservative_icecube_2021} determines a different direction of maximal cancellation for each bound (i.e. for each matrix ${\cal R}$).
 Such approach can be seen as a multi--dimensional generalization of what was done in~\cite{feng_isospin_dm_2011} for a spin--independent interaction , where the conservative constraint on the WIMP--nucleus cross section $\sigma_{\chi N}\propto [c^p Z+c^n (A-Z)]^2$ (with $Z$ the atomic number and $A$ the mass number) was obtained by tuning the ratio between the WIMP--proton and the WIMP--neutron couplings $c_n/c_p=Z/(Z-A)$ for the target of a given experiment.
 In particular, the simple prescription suggested in~\cite{feng_isospin_dm_2011} consisted in determining the direction of maximal cancellation in the two--dimensional plane of $c_n$ and $c_p$.
 In~\cite{conservative_icecube_2021} the same concept was generalized to the case of a signal of the form (\ref{eq:ellipsoid}) by providing a semi--analytical procedure to determine an analogous direction of maximal cancellation for a given target in the multi--dimensional vector space of the $c_i^\tau$ Wilson coefficients.

 In~\cite{complementarity_munich_sogang} it was found that such procedure can lead to instabilities due to flat directions in ${\cal R}$ when the matrices are close to singular.
 In Section~\ref{app:factorization} we will give some semi--analytical arguments to explain why this indeed may happen.
 Moreover, also in~ \cite{complementarity_munich_sogang} such procedure was generalized to combine the bounds from different DD experiments, i.e. to find the direction of maximal cancellation by combining several matrices ${\cal R}_i$.
-Such procedure consists in finding intersections of ellipsoids.
+Crucially, the outcome of such procedure consists in the determination of intersections of ellipsoids and hyperplanes (see Section~\ref{sec:conservative}) so that, at variance with multidimensional likelihood analyses, it is straightforward to assess the convergence of the optimization process by verifying that the solution corresponds to the desired intersection (see for instance Figs.~\ref{fig:c1_ellipsoids} and \ref{fig:c1_full_ellipsoids} and corresponding captions).

 Ref.~\cite{complementarity_munich_sogang} was devoted to introducing the method, and provided the quantitative calculation of the conservative exclusion plots by including two direct detection experiments (XENON1T~\cite{xenon_2018} and PICO--60($C_3F_8$)~\cite{pico60_2019}) for a contact interaction.
 Moreover, in~\cite{complementarity_munich_sogang} the bounds from DD were combined with those from dark matter capture in the solar interior, resulting from the non observation of a neutrino excess in the IceCube data collected in the direction of the Sun~\cite{Gould_1987_capture_in_the_sun}.